FalaahArifKhan/data-cleaning-stability/README.md

 ### Models evaluation

-This console command evaluates single or multiple null imputation techniques along with classifiers training on chosen dataset.
-Arguments `evaluation_scenarios`, `dataset`, `null_imputers`, `run_nums` are used for same purpose as in `impute_nulls_with_predictor.py`. `models` defines which classifiers train in pipeline. `ml_impute` is a bool argument which decides whether to impute null dynamically or use precomputed saved datasets (if they are available).
+This console command evaluates single or multiple null imputation techniques along with ML models training on the selected dataset.
+Arguments `evaluation_scenarios`, `dataset`, `null_imputers`, `run_nums` are used for the same purpose as in `impute_nulls_with_predictor.py`. `models` defines which ML models to evaluate in the pipeline. `ml_impute` is a bool argument which decides whether to impute null dynamically or use precomputed saved datasets with imputed values (if they are available).
 ```shell
 python ./scripts/evaluate_models.py \
     --dataset folk \